 Access

-All non-final
+All non-

-, since it is a constant.
+final staticvariable can bepublic, since it is a constant.

-; try to have as few of them as possible since they can also be used by packaged classes as well.
+private.
+Those to be used by subclasses must beprotected; try to have as few of them as possible since they can also be used by packaged classes as well.

 Variables and methods usually shouldn't have package access (which, stupidly, is the default if you don't specify any access modifier).
-Classes though should almost always have package access except for those few that need to bepublic
+Classes though should almost always have package access except for those few that need to be

-.
+public.
 In general, make everything as private as possible.

-Minimize the use ofstatic
+Minimize the use of

-variables.
+staticnon-finalvariables.
 Class-globals are a Bad Thing.

 Minimize the use of object-globals.
 They are a Bad Thing, Too.
 Instead, write your methods to explicitly import as many of them as possible as parameters, even though the methods are in the same class.
 This keeps your methods as encapsulated as possible.